cpmpercussion/myo-to-osc/README.md

 # Examples

+Before running the examples make sure you have the `extras` requirements installed as described above.

+To run an example change directory to the `examples` folder and execute it with python, e.g. `python emg.py`.

 ## emg.py (try out communication and display EMG readings)

-Run the example with `python -m examples.emg` for a graphical display of EMG readings as they come in.
+This example provides a graphical display of EMG readings as they come in.
 A command-line argument is interpreted as the device name for the dongle; no argument means to auto-detect.
 You can also press 1, 2, or 3 on the keyboard to make the Myo perform a short, medium,